Pierre81385/authTester/README.md

 - Image uploading and storage is handled by AWS S3

-- AWS DynamoDB stores image address from S3, and user information from Firestore in a single document.
+- AWS DynamoDB stores image address from S3, and user information from Firestore in a single document in the context of a post.

 - Express for backend routes